samanthar0se/safe-resource-picker/addons/safe_resource_picker/README.md

 With the **Safe Resource Picker**, you can write `@export_custom(SRP_HINT.RESOURCE_PATH, "PackedScene") var scene_path: String` and get the performance benefits of only storing a string with the Inspector interface of selecting a resource!

+In addition to performance benefits, it makes possible something that you can't normally accomplish with Custom Resources: cyclical references!
+If you've ever gotten the "Recursion detected, unable to assign resource to property" error when you wanted Resource A and Resource B to reference to each other, use the **Safe Resource Picker** and this limitation is gone!

 # Installation

 Download from the Godot Asset Library or GitHub and put the `safe_resource_picker` directory in your project's `res://addons` directory.
 Go to your Project Settings and enable the **Safe Resource Picker** plugin.